wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-1.md

 }
 ```

-Both functions, `prepare` and `revert`, are required by the `Mirgration` protocol. `prepare` is called when the migration is run, note how the schema and fields match the `User` class you just created.
-The `id` property is set as an identifier which does not auto-increment as the Vonage user ID will be used as mentioned earlier.
+Both functions, `prepare` and `revert`, are required by the `Mirgration` protocol. `prepare` is called when the migration is run; note how the schema and fields match the `User` class you just created.
+The `id` property is set as an identifier that does not auto-increment, as the Vonage user ID will be used as mentioned earlier.

 Now you can add the migrations to your project, open the `configure.swift` file and delete the `app.migrations.add(CreateTodo())` line and add: